20+ Tips for All Kinds of Eco-Travel

 If you're planning on traveling any length of distance now or in the future, here are some tips to make it as green as possible.

-Perhaps you're planning a family reunion, wedding or other event.
+Perhaps you're planning a family reunion, wedding, or other event.
 If you happen to have a very large family spread out across the US, see if there might be a central locale where you could all meet, so instead of the majority of the family traveling all the way from one coast to the other, you'll consider a place that gives shorter travel distance all around.
-The goal is less total miles for the group as a whole.
+The goal is less total miles for the group as a whole, so you'll need to weigh this out to see if it really applies.

 If you'll be lodging in a hotel, try and find the greenest one possible.
 Ask things like: